wcjson/wcjson/wcjson-document.3.md

 rules applied.
 The
 *esc*
-member needs to point to useable memory and the *e\_nitems* member needs to be set to the number of items available in that array.
+member needs to point to available memory and the *e\_nitems* member needs to be set to the number of items available in that array.
 For the